Alibaba, ShopRunner plan to launch joint China service

 "The history of U.S. retailers going to China is one that's fraught with peril," Dias said in an interview.
 "This is a very low cost way to do it that doesn't require them (U.S. retailers) to go to China to figure it out."

-In October, Alibaba paid $202 million (£119 million) for a 39 percent stake in ShopRunner, which launched four years ago and sells products from thousands of brands like American Eagle Outfitters and Calvin Klein.
-The startup, with over a million members, is still a minnow compared with Amazon or eBay Inc, but a move into China could afford a major boost to its growth.
+In October, Alibaba paid $202 million for a 39 percent stake in ShopRunner, which launched four years ago and sells products from thousands of brands like American Eagle Outfitters (AEO.N) and Calvin Klein.
+The startup, with over a million members, is still a minnow compared with Amazon or eBay Inc (EBAY.O), but a move into China could afford a major boost to its growth.

 Alibaba and ShopRunner now aim to create a "joint brand" in China, Dias said.
 The venture will be in addition to Alibaba's other Web sites, including the three marketplaces that make up more than 80 percent of the e-commerce giant's revenue, according to the company's IPO filing on Tuesday.

-Note: (This story is corrected in last paragraph to show that Alibaba, not American Express, will offer some customers complimentary ShopRunner memberships)